luongnv89/ai-one-file-arcade/README.md

 AI One-File Arcade is an open-source, security-first showcase of AI-generated, single-HTML-file web games.
 It provides a transparent, educational, and contributor-friendly platform where all games are created by AI models using a single prompt, stored in a structured format, and displayed through a safe sandboxed interface.

+Visit the in-app [About page](http://localhost:5173/about) to learn more about the mission, security guarantees, and roadmap.

 ### ✨ Key Features

 - 🔐 **Security-First**: All games run in sandboxed iframes with strict security validation